 The Andean Trade Preference Act (ATPA) extends trade privileges to four South American countries.
 The preference, which expired on December 4, 2001, is designed to redirect economic development away from illicit coca cultivation and cocaine production.
-In the 107th Congress, legislation to expand and extend the preference has been passed by the House of Representatives.
-Similar, but less expansive legislation has been approved by the Committee on Finance, but has not as yet been considered by the full Senate.
+The preference was recently renewed by the Trade Act of 2002.

 Background.
 Following passage by the 102nd Congress, President George Bush signed into law the Andean Trade Preference Act on December 4, 1991 (Title II of P.L.
 102-182).
 The ATPA provides reduced-rate or duty-free treatment for imports from Bolivia, Colombia, Ecuador, and Peru.
 It is intended to improve access to the U.S. market for farmers and businesses in an effort to diminish the illegal production of drugs in these countries.
-Extension of the Act is expected to depend largely on (1) whether there have been any adverse affects to the U.S. economy as a result of the measure, and (2) an assessment of the preference's effectiveness as a tool for economic diversification and growth.14 The Bush Administration favors reauthorization and expansion of the Act to provide broad-ranging benefits, at least equivalent to the trade preferences given to Caribbean Basin Trade Partnership countries.
+Extension of the Act is expected to depend largely on (1) whether there have been any adverse effects to the U.S. economy as a result of the measure, and (2) an assessment of the preference's effectiveness as a tool for economic diversification and growth.
+The Bush Administration favors reauthorization and expansion of the Act to provide broad-ranging benefits, at least equivalent to the trade preferences given to Caribbean Basin Trade Partnership countries.
 Opponents of the legislation, however, have cited the adverse impact of imports on U.S. industries and negligible benefits to U.S. consumers as reasons not to extend the preference.